Aeronique/aerobytes-site/_posts/2025-08-20-aerox-token.md

 ### Immutability is Permanent

 Once deployed, smart contracts cannot be modified.
 If there's a bug in the code, you can't just patch it like traditional software.
-This makes pre-deployment security auditing absolutely critical.
+This makes pre-deployment security auditing something you can't skip.

-### Private Keys Are Everything
+### Private Keys

 Your private key is your identity on the blockchain.
 If someone gets your private key, they control your wallet and any contracts you've deployed.
 I learned to:
 - Never commit private keys to version control
 - Use environment variables for sensitive data
 - Keep testnet and mainnet keys completely separate

-### Gas Costs Matter
+### Gas Costs

 Every operation on Ethereum costs gas (transaction fees).
 Inefficient code doesn't just run slowly, it costs real money.
 This forces developers to optimize in ways traditional programming doesn't require.